lornebb/Venice-Drone-website/README.md

 Need to get an example read me to use!

 THINGS to figure out!!!

+add new class to all sections
+- MQ for release / media box, img position on top / text underneath
 - ICONS in releases...
 - Background opacity!!!
 - Background images, static, scroll over the top...